AdobeDocs/workfront.en/help/workfront-fusion/connections/connection-instruction-toc.md

 ## Connect to a Google app or web service

 The process for connecting to Google apps may differ based on what kind of Google account you are using.
-In addition, Google security measures may require extra configuration when you are connecting to `Workfront Fusion`.
+In addition, Google security measures may require extra configuration when you are connecting to Workfront Fusion.

 For more information see: